 The 13 Most Fantastic Things to See at Versailles

-The following list gives you just a small sample the many things to experience at Versailles.
+The following list gives you just a small sample the many things to experience at Versailles - inside, in the garden, and elsewhere on the estate.
 You're sure to find much more things to love here.

 1. The Dazzling Hall of Mirrors (Galeries des Glaces)

 By far, the most famous top sight inside the Palace of Versailles is the unforgettable, dazzling, over-the-top splendid Hall of Mirrors.
 Photographs do not do it justice.
 The experience of standing in the Hall's vast space and seeing reflections of light, massive quantities of gold and crystal, and endlessly multiplying images in the silvery mirrors wherever you look is totally unique.

 Glance up, and you'll see vivid paintings - 30 in total - spread across the room's vaulted ceilings.
 In the 21st century, their meaning isn't readily apparent.
 But 17th century viewers would have instantly understood their purpose: a celebration of Louis XIV's military and diplomatic victories.

 In case you're interested in numbers, the 17 arches stretching across the wall opposite the windows contain a total of 357 mirrors.

 What did Louis XIV and later French kings use the Hall of Mirrors for?